MicrosoftDocs/windows-dev-docs/terminal/index.md

 # What is Windows Terminal?

-Windows Terminal is a modern terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL).
+Windows Terminal is a modern host application for the command-line shells you already love, like Command Prompt, PowerShell, and bash (via Windows Subsystem for Linux (WSL)).
 Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and the ability to create your own themes and customize text, colors, backgrounds, and shortcuts.

 > [!div class="nextstepaction"]
 > [Install Windows Terminal](https://aka.ms/terminal)